iterative/terraform-provider-iterative/docs/resources/task.md

 ### Cloud-specific

-In addition to generic sizes, it's possible to specify any machine type supported by the underlying cloud provider.
+In addition to generic types, it's possible to specify any machine type supported by the underlying cloud provider.

 #### Amazon Web Services